 Another major drawback of these retainers is that they can cause various problems, requiring emergency orthodontic care, which you never need with removable retainers.
 If this retainer breaks, you need to visit the orthodontist as early as possible to avoid shifting your teeth.

 As you have learned, sometimes, it becomes important to get a dental retainer.
 In case you avoid getting one after having braces or corrective surgeries, these treatments become worthless.
 Thus, after going through some oral treatment, you need to keep your teeth straight, as mentioned in the post.
 So, get your retainer from an expert to avoid any future problem.

 Wondering where you can find a qualified orthodontist?
 Well, we can help you in this case.
-We, at Manhattan Family Orthodontics, have the best orthodontists who can help you with any oral treatment.
+We at NYC Dental Orthodontics have the best orthodontists who can help you with any oral treatment.
 You only need to call us at (646) 760-8028 to get an appointment.